ProfessionalMario/Customer_Churn_Prediction/README.md

 - containerization
 - load testing and performance benchmarking

-## Problem Statement
+## Business Problem

-Customer churn is a major challenge for subscription-based businesses such as telecommunications companies.
-When customers discontinue their services, companies lose recurring revenue and incur additional costs to acquire new customers.

-Predicting which customers are likely to churn allows businesses to take proactive retention measures such as targeted promotions, improved support, or service upgrades.
+Subscription-based companies such as telecom providers face significant revenue loss due to customer churn.
+Identifying customers likely to churn enables businesses to take proactive retention actions such as targeted promotions or improved support.

-The goal of this project is to build a machine learning system capable of predicting whether a customer is likely to churn based on demographic information, service usage patterns, and account-related attributes.
+This project builds a machine learning model to predict customer churn using customer demographics, service usage, and account-related features.

 ## Project Overview

-This project implements a machine learning system that predicts customer churn using historical telecom customer data.
+This project implements an end-to-end machine learning pipeline for customer churn prediction using historical telecom data.

-The trained model is deployed through a REST API built with FastAPI, enabling real-time predictions for new customer data.

-The project demonstrates an end-to-end machine learning workflow including data preprocessing, feature engineering, model training, evaluation, containerized deployment, and API load testing.
+The trained model is deployed via a FastAPI REST API to enable real-time predictions.
+The workflow includes data preprocessing, feature engineering, model training, evaluation, containerized deployment with Docker, and API load testing.

 ## Tech Stack